AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 * 3 = follow local telemetry mode

 ### echolinkdynamic=
-This setting enables/disables the Echolink telemetry COP command.
+This option enables/disables the Echolink telemetry COP command.

 * 0 = disallow users to change current echolink telemetry setting with a COP command
 * 1 = Allow users to change the setting with a COP command

 ### endchar=
 This setting allows the end character used by some control functions to be changed.
-By default this is a #.
-The `endchar` value must not be the same as the [`funcchar`](#funcchar) default (*) or its overridden value.
+By default this is a `#`.
+The `endchar` value must not be the same as the [`funcchar`](#funcchar) default (`*`) or its overridden value.

 ### erxgain=
-This setting adjusts the Echolink receive gain in +/- dbV.
+This option adjusts the Echolink receive gain in +/- dbV.
 It is used to balance Echolink recieve audio levels on an `app_rpt` node.

+Sample:

 ```
 erxgain = -3